 To help alleviate discomfort, we may recommend lifestyle or dietary changes and no treatment may be needed.
 Symptoms may be alleviated with menopause.
 However, the fibroids could grow and your symptoms may get worse.

 Treatment Options for Fibroids

 Endometrial ablation can be used alone or in combination withfor women whose primary symptom is heavy periods.

 A small instrument is placed through the cervix into the uterus.
 The lining of the uterus is then destroyed using heat or another energy source.

 Pros: This procedure can be done as an outpatient or office procedure with a short recovery time.
-In prior clinical trials, between 30-45 percent of women stop bleeding completely after their ablation procedure.
+In prior clinical trials, 30-45 percent of women stoped bleeding completely after their ablation procedure.

 Cons: Endometrial ablation doesn't remove the fibroids, so they can continue to grow and cause symptoms.

-Recovery Time: After this outpatient procedure, women usually return to work in 2-7 days.
+Recovery Time: After this outpatient procedure, women usually return to work in two to seven days.